How an American Guy in his 60’s Landed in Türkiye (aka Turkey)

 But she should have.

-I returned to Richmond to see a newborn grandchild, and Fabi returned to Milan for minor surgery.
+I returned to Richmond, Virginia to see a newborn grandchild, and Fabi returned to Milan for minor surgery.
 Both trips had been planned long before meeting each other, and long before Covid.
-Little did we know then that like flies landing on flypaper, we would become trapped in our respective cities for months, carrying on our romance with daily video calls.
+Little did we know then that, like flies landing on flypaper, we would become trapped in our respective cities for months, carrying on our romance with daily video calls.
 Travel restrictions made it impossible for Fabi, a citizen of the European Union, to visit me in the US, and likewise impossible for me as a citizen of the US to visit her in Italy.
-It wasn’t until late June 2020 that we learned Turkey was open to both of us.
+It wasn’t until late June 2020 that we learned Türkiye was open to both of us.

-On July 15, 2020, after four months apart, Fabi and I fell into each others arms and Istanbul’s Sabiha Gökçen International airport.
-We have lived in Turkey ever since, mostly in the coastal town of Datça.
+On July 15, 2020, after four months apart, Fabi and I fell into each other’s arms and Istanbul’s Sabiha Gökçen International airport.
+We have lived in Türkiye ever since, mostly in the coastal town of Datça.

-And that is how I came to live in Turkey.
+And that is how I came to live in Türkiye.

 Books by Brant